oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-In accordance with the above, the requirements of [MQTT-v5.0](#mqtt-v50) Section 4.3.2, _QoS 1: At least once delivery_ apply to OpenC2 Producers and Consumers when publishing messages to the MQTT broker.
+In accordance with the above, the requirements of [MQTT-v5.0](#mqtt-v50) Section 4.3.2, _QoS 1: At least once delivery_, apply to OpenC2 Producers and Consumers when publishing messages to the MQTT broker.

 As described in [MQTT-v5.0](#mqtt-v50) Section 4.6, _Message